Hiring

 A generic job description for a Chief of Staff rarely captures the specific archetype a company needs, attracting a wide range of mismatched applicants.
 This leads to a high volume of irrelevant resumes and significant time wasted by hiring managers sifting through candidates who do not fit the true, specific requirements of the role.
 Furthermore, because chemistry with the principal is so critical, a standard skills-based interview process often misses the most important element for success.
 Marketplaces or traditional recruiting firms that focus on inbound applications or keyword matching are ill-equipped to identify and engage these unique, passive candidates who require a highly tailored approach and a deep understanding of the principal's working style and needs.

-How Recruiting from Scratch Approaches Chief of Staff Searches
+How Does Recruiting from Scratch Hire a Chief of Staff?

 Recruiting from Scratch approaches Chief of Staff searches with a highly structured, proactive, and relationship-driven process designed to overcome the role's inherent ambiguities.
-In our data from 300+ placements, we've found that this tailored approach helps us consistently deliver pre-qualified candidates quickly.
+In our data from 300+ placements, we have found that this tailored approach helps us consistently deliver pre-qualified candidates quickly.
 Our average time to hire for complex roles like this is 29 days.
+As a contingency recruiting firm, you pay 25-30% of the first-year salary only when you hire, with no upfront fees or retainers.

-1. List Building and Direct Outreach: Based on the refined profile, our team proactively sources candidates who are not actively looking.
-We use our proprietary our candidate database platform with over 900k candidates and our our sourcing tool LinkedIn extension to identify individuals with relevant experience from similar high-growth environments or specific functional backgrounds.
+• List Building and Direct Outreach: Based on the refined profile, our team proactively sources candidates who are not actively looking.
+We use our proprietary Atlas platform with 900k+ candidates and our Spyglass LinkedIn sourcing extension to identify individuals with relevant experience from similar high-growth environments or specific functional backgrounds.
 Our outreach is personalized, highlighting how the unique Chief of Staff opportunity aligns with their career trajectory and past successes.

 Recruiting from Scratch has been placing talent across all functions, including leadership and operational roles like Chief of Staff, since 2019.
-We have made over 300 placements at more than 150 unique organizations, ranging from seed-stage startups to large public companies like Palantir.
+We have made over 300 placements at more than 150 unique organizations, ranging from seed-stage startups to established public companies like Palantir.
 This experience gives us access to real, proprietary placement data, not generic industry surveys.
 Our average time to fill is 29 days, significantly faster than the industry average of 49 days, demonstrating our effectiveness in even the most challenging searches.
-We built our own recruiting software to be faster and more precise, enabling us to proactively source and vet pre-qualified candidates for complex roles.
+We built our own recruiting software (Atlas: 900k+ candidate database with semantic matching; Spyglass: LinkedIn sourcing extension) to be faster and more precise, enabling us to proactively source and vet pre-qualified candidates for complex roles.
+As a contingency recruiting firm, we partner with high-growth companies at every stage of growth, from 100+ active startup clients to public companies like Palantir, ensuring a 90+ candidate NPS for candidates placed.

 Based on our analysis of 67 Chief Of Staff job postings: